 The names above are well established and officially used in the Spanish list I consulted (Gutiérrez et al 2012), the exception being the Levaillant’s Woodpecker which is not in the list.

 - Búho berberisco (Bubo ascalaphus): although this name is still used by some Spanish birders, it’s the least established among other alternative names such as Búho del desierto or Búho del Sahara.

 Do you know any other names from any language, please helm me complete this.

 Bergier, P. & Thévenot, M. 2010.
 Liste des oiseaux du Maroc.
 Mise à jour février 2010 (rév.
 3.0).
 Go-South Bull.
 7: 15-55.

 Gill, F & Donsker, D (Eds) 2011.
 IOC World Bird Names (version 2.10).
 Available at: http://www.worldbirdnames.org [Accessed on: 17 January 2011].

 Gutiérrez, R., de Juana, E. & Lorenzo, J.A., 2012.
 Lista de las aves de España.
 Edición de 2012.
 Versión online 1.0.
 SEO/BirdLife

 van den Berg, A. B. 2016.
 Dutch Birding bird names.
 Dutch Birding-vogelnamen.
 15 January 2016.
 PDF

-The page updated in 2017 (the Dutch names and added the Spanish names).
+In 2017, updated the Dutch names and added the Spanish names.